tomekmy/hide-email/README.md

 ```

 You can add optional third parameter.
-Third parameter should be any HTML tag.
+Third parameter can be any HTML tag or any text.
 It just be surrounded by a:mailto tag.

 ```
 <div id="address_email"></div>